Essential, ecstatic theatre that touches the earth and ignites the soul.

 In 2009, Alon directed a workshop production of a vibrant new play, Noah's Great Rainbow by Sam Chaiton, which encompasses the shared experience of survivors of the Rwandan Genocide and the Holocaust, and features music by Mighty Popo, Waleed Abdulhamid and David Buchbinder.

 Theaturtle is also touring the acclaimed Stratford Festival production of Hirsch, created by Alon Nashman and Paul Thompson, about legendary Canadian director John Hirsch, which was praised by the New York Times and Dame Maggie Smith.
-Among the new projects being developed by Theaturtle are Charlotte: a Tri-Coloured Play with Music, an international collaboration based on the remarkable life and artwork of Charlotte Salomon, and Jokes and Their Relation to the Unconscious, a bizarre, incisive stand-up set delivered by Sigmund Freud.
+Recent projects developed by Theaturtle include CHARLOTTE: a Tri-Coloured Play with Music, an international collaboration based on the remarkable life and artwork of Charlotte Salomon, with music by Aleš Březina, libretto by Alon Nashman, and scenography/direction by Pamela Howard.

 Awards & Nominations

 Arena Stage Award, National Arts Festival, South Africa

 Fringe Encore Series Selection, Soho Playhouse, New York